Flamenco: Ole

 Adolfo Salazar states that the expressive voice ole, with which Andalusian cantaores and bailaores are encouraged, can come from the Hebrew verb oleh which means "to throw upwards", showing that the dervish girovaghi of Tunisia, Maghreb, also dance around to the sound of repeated "ole" or "joleh".
 The use of the word "arza", which is the Andalusian dialect form, of pronouncing the voice imperative "rise", with the characteristic Andalusian equalization of / l / and / r / implosives.
 The indiscriminate use of the voices "arza" and "ole" is frequent when it comes to jalear, but the most evidence of the origin of this word can be from the caló: Olá, which means "come".
 Likewise, in Andalusia it is known as jaleo al ojeo de hunt, that is, the act of glancing, which is "driving away the game with voices, shots, blows or noise, so that they 'get up'".

 Duende

 According to the RAE dictionary (1956!)
-The "duende" in Andalusia is a "mysterious and ineffable charm", a charisma that the Gitanos call duende.
+The "duende" in Andalusia is a "mysterious and ineffable charm", a charisma that the gitanos call duende.
 Federico García Lorca, in his lecture Teoría y juego del duende confirms this ineffability of the duende by defining it with the following words from Goethe: "Mysterious power that everyone feels and that no philosopher explains".
 In the flamenco imaginary, the duende goes beyond technique and inspiration, in Lorca's words "To search for the duende there is no map or exercise".
 When a flamenco artist experiences the arrival of this mysterious charm, the expressions "have duende" or sing, play or dance "with duende" are used.

 Along with those previously mentioned, there are many other words and expressions characteristic of the flamenco genre, such as "tablao flamenco", "flamenco spree", "third", "aflamencar", and "flamenco".

+In different Palos

+Each palo within flamenco is associated with its own characteristic lexicon.
+While this connection had long been recognized informally, recent research has provided quantitative evidence.
+A computational study analyzing more than 2000 flamenco lyrics applied natural language processing and machine learning techniques to classify songs by palo.
+The findings showed that differences in vocabulary allow automatic classification of lyrics with notable accuracy.
+This confirmed that the distinct origins, histories, and cultural contexts of each palo are reflected in their lexical patterns.

+The study also examined semantic fields and inter-genre distances, identifying relationships among major palos and supporting historical theories regarding their development.
+For example, alegrías were found to emphasize festive themes and references to Cádiz, seguiriyas to convey profound concerns and Romani expressions, and bulerías to encompass a wide range of topics.
+A network analysis highlighted lexical connections among palos, with bulerías acting as a central link.